-- Monitoring of external developments to understand potential disruptive forces, to enable us to proactively manage them. - Engagement with national and regional stakeholders to ensure we understand policy, customer drivers and the regulatory landscape. - We continue to contribute to the net zero transition debate. - Close working partnerships with the Energy Innovation Centre and with DESNZ, Ofgem and third parties to share innovations and implement best practice.
-Methodology has removed some third parties to share innovations and increasing.
-There is an increasing.
+- Monitoring of external developments to understand potential disruptive forces, to enable us to proactively manage them. - events and subsequent political Engagement with national and regional pressures lead to either inertia in decision-making or decision-making customer drivers and the regulatory landscape. - which does not support our strategic We continue to contribute to the net zero priorities, such as supporting the transition debate. - achievement of net zero through the Close working partnerships with the Energy use of hydrogen.

+Close working partnerships with the Energy Innovation Centre and with DESNZ, Ofgem and third parties to share innovations and implement uncertainty, best practice.

+There is an

-Uncertainty remains over the final RIIO-3 settlement, although the clarification provided through the Sector Specific Methodology has uncertainty.
-There is an increasing political movement to defer net zero ambitions in favour of short term priorities. such as defence spending, which may lead to prolonged reliance on gas.
-Further clarity on the future role of the network is also expected following the Government's Heat Policy decision, which is now expected for the end of 2025.
+Uncertainty remains over the final RIIO-3 settlement, although the clarification provided through the Sector Specific Methodology has removed some There is an increasing political movement to defer net zero ambitions in favour of short term priorities, such as defence spending, which may lead to prolonged reliance on gas.
+Further clarity on the future role of the network is also expected following the government's Heat Policy decision, which is now expected for the end of 2025.